grep-aarkash/M-CyPhySe/README.md

 1) Open-loop implementation of the CPS.
 2) Not taking any background patient data into consideration.
 3) Generates the amount to be injected based on the current inputs.

+Running KLEE (7th April, 2019)

+1) To explore all the states.
+2) To know if there is a state  being reached which goes against the safety invariant.